A couple stands on a red rock ledge after sunset.

 No, you do not need a permit to elope in Sedona currently.

-That is the short answer, the longer answer is you do not need a permit to elope in Sedona, unless you want to elope at one of the State Parks or Crescent Moon ranch.
-Then you need a permit.
-While as of right now, Spring 2023, you do not need a permit for an elopement or wedding on the Forest Service land in Sedona that does not mean this will not change.
-We recommend always checking in with FS before your elopement and while you plan.
-Currently, the only time you need a permit is for styled shoots or commercial filming, which does not apply to a wedding day.
+While as of right now, you do not need a permit for an elopement while on the Forest Service land in Sedona that does not mean this will not change.
+We recommend always checking in with forest service before your elopement and while you plan.

 Two brides hold each other close surrounded by red rock canyons.

-Things to do in Sedona for your Elopement Day
+Things to do during your Sedona Elopement

 • Rock Climb a spire or climb at a near by crag